namandangi/v4/content/featured/Masters Information Portal/index.md

 showInProjects: true
 ---

-A website portal to assist alumnis across the world, guide the current batch of their Alma mater in a more distributed and DRY (Don't Reapeat Yourself) way.
+A website portal to assist alumni across the world, guide the current batch of their Alma mater in a more distributed and DRY (Don't Repeat Yourself) way.